 LETTER FROM THE CHAIR

-Through the generosity of the Washington Research Foundation and the School of Medicine, we recently established the Edmond H. Fischer- Washington Research Foundation Endowed Chair in Biochemistry.
-This is the second endowed chair in the department, the first being the Zymogenetics – Earl W. Davie Endowed Chair.
+Through the generosity of the Washington Research Foundation and the School of Medicine, we established the Edmond H. Fischer- Washington Research Foundation Endowed Chair in Biochemistry.
+A search is underway to fill this chair.
+It is the second endowed chair in the department, the first being the Zymogenetics – Earl W. Davie Endowed Chair.
 These endowments recognize not only the past accomplishments of the department, but our promising future.

 Our specific research interests are diverse and include neurotransmission, vision, embryonic development, stem cells, protein homeostasis, cell division, tropical diseases and protein design.
 However, our overall goals are the same: to provide a molecular description of biology using a wide range of molecular approaches from structural analysis to biochemistry to molecular genetics.
 Simply put, we are all biochemists with a shared desire to understand the chemistry of life.